jjs462/EAS6995/README.md

 - Click ‘start’ under the ‘actions’ tab
 - You can upload current files from your computer by clicking the small upward arrow button
-- Pytorch was not loading in the original kernel (or conda), but when entering the commands below into a new Jupyter Terminal then selecting the new kernel, it worked. module load conda
+- Pytorch was not loading in the original kernel (or conda), but when entering the commands below into a new Jupyter Terminal then selecting the new kernel, it worked.

+module load conda

-conda create -n torch_env python=3.10 pytorch torchvision torchaudio cpuonly -c pytorch -y conda install ipykernel -y
+conda create -n torch_env python=3.10 pytorch torchvision torchaudio cpuonly -c pytorch -y

+conda install ipykernel -y

--To upload files: scp local_file username@derecho.hpc.ucar.edu:/path/to/hpc/folder
+- To upload files: scp local_file username@derecho.hpc.ucar.edu:/path/to/hpc/folder
--To download files: scp username@derecho.hpc.ucar.edu:/path/to/hpc/folder local_file
+- To download files: scp username@derecho.hpc.ucar.edu:/path/to/hpc/folder local_file
 **You can have a similar set up on VSCode:**
 - Connect Visual Studio Code to NCAR HPC systems using the Remote SSH extension: https://code.visualstudio.com/docs/remote/ssh
 **Monitor jobs:**